subnero1/test-products/products/wnc-l5lss3.md

 ## Silver Edition Standalone Configuration Modem

-Subnero's silver edition underwater modem is the workhorse communication node to be used in the general commercial deployments.
-This modem also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.
+Subnero’s L5L series long-range modems provide the capability to communicate underwater over 20 km in some of the most challenging environments with data rates up to 100 bps, in a compact form factor.
+In addition, they also provide ranging and localization support.
+The silver edition underwater modems also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.

 ## Key Features